-If training your lower back and core muscles is a priority for you -- either because you are injured, they lack strength or you just feel that they are underdeveloped -- perform hyperextensions twice a week at the start of your workout.
-Begin with two sets of 10 repetitions for the first few sessions, then gradually increase the number of sets and reps.
+If training your lower back and core muscles is a priority for you — either because you are injured, they lack strength or you just feel that they are underdeveloped — perform hyperextensions twice a week at the start of your workout.
+Begin with two sets of 10 repetitions for the first few sessions; then gradually increase the number of sets and reps.
 When you can do four sets of 15, hold a light dumbbell to your chest to make the exercise harder.

-You can adjust the height of the pad on the machine to train different muscles -- lowering the pad will place more focus on your hamstrings and glutes, and raising it will use your mid-back more.
-Start with light weight and moderate (8-15) repetitions.
-Perform multiple (3 or 4) sets.
+You can adjust the height of the pad on the machine to train different muscles — lowering the pad will place more focus on your hamstrings and glutes, and raising it will use your mid-back more.
+Start with light weight and moderate (eight to 15) repetitions.
+Perform multiple (three or four) sets.
 Gradually increase weight over time.

 As an alternate back extension strengthening exercise, perform supermans in place of hyperextensions at home.